peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Returns:</b>

 A decimal number with the same value as this object but with the exponent changed.
-Signals FlagInvalid and returns NaN if the result can't fit the given precision without rounding, or if the precision context defines an exponent range and the given exponent is outside that range.
+Signals FlagInvalid and returns not-a-number (NaN) if the result can't fit the given precision without rounding, or if the precision context defines an exponent range and the given exponent is outside that range.

 ### Reduce